Mahoning County OVI Defense Lawyer

 Our team is dedicated to standing by your side in court, fiercely defending your case with unwavering commitment.
 We fight for justice, ensuring that you receive a fair trial and the best possible defense.

-OVI Penalties in Mahoning County, OH
+OVI Penalties in Youngstown, OH, OH

 The penalties in an Ohio OVI case will depend on whether your charge is for a low-level or high-level BAC, whether you refused to submit to chemical testing, and your past OVI convictions, if any.